TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 139/Psalms 139.5.md

 ---

-Thou hast beset me behind and before, And laid thy hand upon me.
+You hem me in behind and before.
+You laid your hand on me.